Denloob/chess-server/README.md

 To run in MagshimimUI mode, specify the `--magshimim` flag, and start the Magshimim UI.
+*Note: Castling although works in MagshimimUI mode, will cause rook's to be out of sync with it's actual position.
+That's not a problem in discord mode.*

 To run is Discord mode, specify the `--discord` flag, and enter the discord bot token to use for the chess bot.
 You can also specify the token inside an ENV